dcgc/dcgc.io/_posts/2021-11-12-tac-prison.md

 - If you want shit and giggles, put the customer on the speaker phone and have a good time with the team.

 - As a TAC Engineer, when filling a bug seen on a ticket, make sure it was not reported previously.
-You want to report meaningful bugs, not junk bugs.
+You want to report meaningful bugs, not junk bugs, as this will label you worth by the development team.

 ## Collaboration and Routine